The Exercise Ball Chair - A Great Idea For Your Back Or Just Another Gimmick?

-Whether that is by slouching, rounding the shoulders, leaning forward, or just perching at an awkward angle this can be a disaster.
+And whether that is by slouching, rounding the shoulders, leaning forward, or just perching at an awkward angle, this can be a disaster.

-As it will add pressure and strain onto your lower back which is all you need when you're already struggling with compressed vertebrae and weakening core muscles!
+As it will add pressure and strain onto your lower back, which is all you need when you're already struggling with compressed vertebrae and weakened core muscles!

-Which gives you a great reason to learn how to improve your sitting posture.
+So you have a great reason to learn how to improve your sitting posture.

-And this is something sitting in an exercise ball chair can help you with.
+And this is something that sitting in an exercise ball chair could help you with.

 The Benefits Of Using An Exercise Ball Chair